 - At a buffet a single, a larger-sized menu can be placed at the end of the buffet table instead of at each table or setting.
 This option allows guests to see what is offered on the buffet before making their selections.

 Additional Menu Templates Online

 Several websites also offer free wedding menu templates.
 Options include:

-- Wedding Chicks offers the Love Stripes Menu Template.
-This template contains a grey-blue ribbon topped with a heart on the left side.
+- Wedding Chicks offers the Monogram Printable Menu Template which contains the couple's monogram at the top.
 It can be downloaded directly to your desktop, at which point you can use Photoshop or another software program of your choice to add your menu details.
-Free matching place cards and invitations are also available.
-The Monogram Printable Menu Template, which contains the couple's monogram at the top, is free too.
 The same design on invitations, response cards, and table menus are also available in template form for free.